oliverisyes/OrionBot/README.md

 It uses a SQLite database locally stored on the Raspberry Pi for storage.\
 This was due to SQLite's lightweight nature while still offering most of the benefits of any other relational database.\
-SQLite also avoids possible issues with bandwidth if it tries to read/write data while the Discord API is being used.
+SQLite working offline also avoids possible issues with bandwidth if it tries to read/write data while the Discord API is being used.

 ### Project Structure
 The main OrionBot folder contains: